 For the past year and one-half, BEACON executive staff and Board have been developing and implementing policies and plans for expanded science support for BEACON's programs and projects.
 In November 2020, the BEACON Board approved Bylaws for a BEACON SAC and confirmed the initial leadership and membership of the SAC (BEACON, 2020a, 2020b, 2021a).
-Starting in January 2021, the BEACON SAC has been meeting and reviewing how science research and data collection can be enhanced and expanded to better inform decision-making, and address the related topics of regional sediment management (RSM), coastal resource and ecosystem management, and regional climate change and sea level rise (SLR) adaptation planning.
-The BEACON SAC's over-arching goal is to provide recommendations and guidance to the BEACON Board and executive staff for understanding the existing coastal conditions and anticipated future shifts to coastal resources based on climate and adaptation scenarios.
+Starting in January 2021, the BEACON SAC has been meeting and reviewing how science research and data collection can be enhanced and expanded to better inform decision-making, and address the related topics of regional sediment management (RSM), coastal resource and ecosystem management, and regional climate change and sea level rise (SLR) adaptation planning.2 The BEACON SAC's over-arching goal is to provide recommendations and guidance to the BEACON Board and executive staff for understanding the existing coastal conditions and anticipated future shifts to coastal resources based on climate and adaptation scenarios.

-The BEACON "Coast" (Figure 1) is the largest littoral cell along the California Coast, stretching more than 140 miles from the Santa Maria River in the north to the Mugu Submarine Canyon to the east.
-The Santa Barbara Littoral Cell (SBLC) drains several large coastal watersheds providing sediment and sand to the coast.
+The BEACON "Coast" (Figure 1), the coast of Santa Barbara and Ventura counties, includes the Santa Barbara Littoral Cell, the largest littoral cell along the California Coast, stretching more than 140 miles from the Santa Maria River in the north to the Mugu Submarine Canyon to the east.
+The BEACON Coast drains several large coastal watersheds providing sediment and sand to the coast.
 This important coastal region faces many threats and many challenges, including many management and governance demands, requiring BEACON to seek out the best available science and support any new initiatives, or activities, that would assist with improved decision-making and improved outcomes.
+Outside the Santa Barbara Littoral Cell, BEACON can provide support and coordinate on sediment projects within the portion of the Zuma and Santa Monica Littoral Cells that reside off the coast of Ventura County.